Home › About

 An independent, opinionated directory of fast-casual and quick-service restaurants across the United States.

-What Menu Scout is
+What Menu Scout was

-Menu Scout is a directory built around a single category of restaurant: fast-casual and quick-service.
+Menu Scout was a directory built around a single category of restaurant: fast-casual and quick-service.
 That's the part of the food world where you order at a counter, the food comes out in five to ten minutes, the average ticket is somewhere between $10 and $20, and you're not expected to tip 20 percent on the way out.
 It's where most American adults actually eat lunch on a weekday, and where a surprising amount of the country's most interesting independent food is being made.

 What we don't do